Unveiling horizons in quantum critical collapse

 This observation raises the question of whether there exists a natural quantum state associated with the exact Killing vector, such that the resulting $\langle T_{ab} \rangle$ is $\tau$-independent.
 Indeed, this is possible if we relax the earlier condition of regularity at past null infinity, i.e., we allow the $\ln(-u)$ divergence to remain uncanceled.
 In this case, a natural choice of homogeneous solutions $C_i$ in~\eqref{eq:Haywardchi1} and~\eqref{eq:Haywardchi2} would correspond to $C_1(v)=C_3(v)$ and $C_2(u)=C_4(u)$, where we can explicitly solve \be C_3 (v)= \frac{1}{8} \lambda_2 \ln{(v)} [\ln{(v)}-8a+2]+ c_1 v+c_2, \ee \be C_4 (u)=\frac{1}{8} \lambda_2 \ln{(-u)} [\ln{(-u)}-8b+2]+ c_3 u+c_4, \ee where $c_i$ are integration constants that do not enter $\langle T_{ab} \rangle$.
 In $(\tau, \rho)$ coordinates, the resulting two-dimensional stress-energy tensor is \be \langle T_{\tau \tau} \rangle=\frac{2a+2b-3-2 \rho}{8 \pi}, \ee \be \langle T_{\rho \rho} \rangle= \frac{2a+2b-1-2 \rho}{8 \pi}, \ee \be \langle T_{\rho \tau} \rangle=\frac{a-b}{4 \pi}. \ee By further requiring the absence of spurious quantum flux, we can set $a = b$, which ensures $\langle T_{\rho \tau} \rangle = 0$.
 The stress-energy tensor is then stationary with respect to the exact timelike Killing vector $\partial/\partial \tau$, while necessarily retaining a linear dependence on $\rho$ (or equivalently $T$).
 Upon uplifting to four dimensions, one gets an extra overall $e^{2T}$ Lyapunov scaling.
 A similar structure was identified in~\cite{Zahn:2025tnh} by inputting a self-similar state, as we discuss in Appendix~\ref{sec:appendixD}.

 Finally, we emphasize that throughout this paper, “stationarity” refers to invariance under self-similar time translations, since typical critical spacetimes lack an exact timelike Killing vector.
+We use this notion to describe the two-dimensional effective stress tensor $\langle T_{ab} \rangle$.
+In contrast, the higher-dimensional $\langle T^{(D)}_{\mu\nu} \rangle$ always carries an overall factor of $e^{(D-2)T}$, and is therefore “non-stationary” while still respecting self-similarity.
 Under appropriate conventions and conditions discussed in Section~\ref{sec:criticalcollapse}, the self-similar time $T$ can be regarded as the natural time coordinate describing the flow toward the future singularity.
 Indeed, the Garfinkle and Roberts solutions admit no such freedom of a natural quantum state, distinguishing them from the special Hayward case considered here.